Maryland Defense Force: 121st Engineer Regiment

 The 121st Engineer Regiment acts as a rapid relief engineering unit intended to deploy after an emergency to aid the Maryland Military Department in civil relief efforts.
 Since 2009, the 121st Engineer Regiment has conducted all of the inspections of state military facilities across Maryland for the Maryland Army National Guard.

 Maryland Emergency Engineering Response Team (MEERT)

-The Maryland Emergency Engineering Response Team is a unit of graduate engineers, most of whom are licensed professional Maryland engineers, organized to work closely with both the Maryland Army National Guard and the Maryland Emergency Management Agency (MEMA).
+The Maryland Emergency Engineering Response Team is a unit of graduate engineers, most of whom are licensed professional Maryland engineers, organized to work closely with both the Maryland Army National Guard and the Maryland Department of Emergency Management (MDEM).

 Finance Corps

 The Finance Corps of the MDDF is composed of licensed financial consultants, advisers, and civilian energy managers.
 The mission of the Finance Corps is to provide the following: